-It is a fetal abnormality of the brain in which the brain of the fetus remains underdeveloped and does not divide into two hemispheres, which is the real norm.
+It is a fetal abnormality of the brain in which the fetus’s brain remains underdeveloped and does not divide into two hemispheres, which is the absolute norm.

-Definition: Holoprosencephaly may result in the way the baby’s face and head develop at the time of birth.
+Definition: Holoprosencephaly may result in how the baby’s face and head develop at the time of birth.
 It has been divided into four types according to the severity of the condition.

 These types are: